SebastienMarmin/torch-mvnorm/README.md

 sudo apt-get install -y python3-joblib
 ```

-- Check in your python3 console `import Cython`.
-If not already installed, you can try:
+- Check in your python3 console `from Cython.Distutils import build_ext`.
+If Cython is not already installed, you can try:
 ```
 python3 -m pip install Cython
 ```